For the latest model year, the Grand Cherokee gets a couple of small upgrades, including a larger base touchscreen radio system.

 With 35.1 cubic feet of stowage space behind the rear seats, the Grand Cherokee has plenty of room for cargo; if that isn't enough, it can tow up to 7,400 pounds of extra gear when properly equipped.

-New to the Grand Cherokee for the latest model year is the availability of Chrysler's Uconnect Access infotainment system (for a complete description of Uconnect Access, check out Leftlane's Spotlight On: Uconnect in-depth article).
+New to the Grand Cherokee for the latest model year is the availability of Chrysler's fourth-generation Uconnect 8.4 infotainment system (for a complete description of Uconnect, check out Leftlane's Spotlight On: Uconnect in-depth article).
+Android Auto and Apple CarPlay compatibility are now available as well.

 Generally regarded as one of the more user-friendly infotainment setups on the market, Uconnect Access integrates most of the truck's audio, navigation and climate control functions into one unit.
 An 8.4-inch touchscreen mounted on the dashboard is the central component of the system, but redundant buttons and knobs for climate and audio volume and tuning are also included.